Director, Centre for Business Law

 Office Location: Allard Hall, room 456

-Prior to joining UBC, Professor Ford practiced securities regulation and administrative law, including three years at Davis Polk and Wardwell LLP in New York.
+Prior to joining UBC, Professor Ford practiced in securities regulation and administrative law, including at Davis Polk and Wardwell LLP in New York.
 She obtained her graduate degrees from Columbia Law School, where she also taught in a variety of capacities.
-Professor Ford edited the journal Regulation & Governance from 2012 through 2015 and now sits on its editorial board, the board of the Journal of International Economic Law, and is a member of the Academic Advisory Board of the Canadian Coalition for Good Governance (CCGG).
+Professor Ford edited the journal Regulation & Governance from 2012 through 2015 and now sits on its editorial board, the board of the Journal of International Economic Law, and the Academic Advisory Board of the Canadian Coalition for Good Governance (CCGG).
 She has served as a consultant on several occasions on the design of a Canadian cooperative or national securities regulatory regime.
 She has lectured in law schools and to academic audiences across North America and in Europe, Australia and Israel.
 She was a Killam Faculty Research Fellow in 2012/2013, and in 2015/2016 received the George Curtis Memorial Award for Teaching Excellence.
 Professor Ford is currently at work on a project for Cambridge University Press, which examines the relationship between regulation and financial innovation.

 David Johnston, Kathleen Rockwell and Cristie Ford, Canadian Securities Regulation, 5th ed.
 (LexisNexis: 2014).